atlas44/sam-fusee-launcher/README.md

 Upload (Ctrl + U)

 # Update the Payload
-download your favorit [payload](https://github.com/CTCaer/hekate/releases) as a `.bin` file run the python script `tools/binConverter.py` with the path to the file as an argument `python binConverter.py "C:\pathToMyPayload\hekateNew.bin` or just drag the bin file on the script
+download your favorit [payload](https://github.com/CTCaer/hekate/releases) as a `.bin` file. run the python script `tools/binConverter.py` with the path to the file as an argument:
+`python binConverter.py "C:\pathToMyPayload\hekateNew.bin` or just drag the .bin file on the script

 in the same folder as the .bin file is located, a new .h file should appear.
-Copy the new file to the main folder and in the main.ino go to line 6 `#include "hekate_ctcaer_2.3.h"` and rename it to your new file `#include "hekateNew.h`
+Copy the new file to the main folder and in the main.ino go to line 6 `#include "hekate_ctcaer_2.3.h"` and rename it to your new file `#include "hekateNew.h"`

 Then just compile and upload.